All Episodes

 Now, you know, I talked a lot yesterday.

-You know, all the people that broke brought in for interviews, you don't go into an interview with a special counsel without a lawyer.
+You know, all the people that brought in for interviews, you don't go into an interview with a special counsel without a lawyer.

 And maybe you're not paid a whole lot of money like you would make in the private sector.

-Thousand dollars an hour is not unheard of for a lawyer in D.C.
 And the amount of prep time that goes into every one of those sessions.

-Nobody seems to care about that aspect of this, as Congress is recklessly proposing that, well, let's bring everybody back again.
+Nobody seems to care about that aspect of this as Congress is recklessly proposing that, well, let's bring everybody back again.

-We'll do it until we get the answer we want, even though the FBI concluded no collusion uh after their nine-month investigation before Mueller, and that we had a bipartisan Senate committee, uh intel committee, uh, they concluded no evidence of Russia collusion.
+We'll do it until we get the answer we want, even though the FBI concluded no collusion after their nine-month investigation before Mueller, and that we had a bipartisan Senate committee, Intel Committee.

 And the House Intel Committee concluding no evidence of Russia collusion.